kklouis999/chatllm-p/README.md

 ## Have questions ?
-Contact us on WeChat: GeFeiSvip
+Contact us on WeChat: GeFei55